Cartmanland: Plot

 Cartman tries to hire a security guard for the park after what happened, but the man he chooses insists on receiving a salary instead of being paid in free rides.
 Having now spent his entire inheritance, Cartman has no choice but to let a few people into the park each day in order to pay the guard.
 Expenses for ride maintenance, refreshments, utilities, and added security begin to mount over the next few days, forcing Cartman to sell more and more tickets to cover them.
 Business experts misinterpret Cartman's attempts to keep the park to himself as a genius marketing ploy and the popularity of the park soars.
 Kyle falls deeper into despair upon hearing these reports and flatlines, losing all will to live.

 Infuriated by the long lines of attendees that now fill the park, Cartman demands that Frank buy it back from him.
 Frank agrees and gives Cartman his money back.
-Just as he's leaving the park, Cartman runs into the Internal Revenue Service (IRS), who take $500,000 in taxes and penalties, stemming from his failure to pay taxes on the park's revenue, and the other $500,000 is taken by a lawyer on behalf of Stuart and Carol McCormick, who sued Cartman over their son Kenny's death on one of the rides.
-Cartman is also ordered to pay the couple's legal fees of $13,000.
-Now deep in debt, Cartman pleads for Frank to return the park to him, but Frank refuses due to the park's newfound success.
+As Cartman is leaving the park, IRS agents intercept him and seize $500,000 of his money for failing to document the park's cash flow.
+The agents take the rest on behalf of Stuart and Carol McCormick, who have sued Cartman over their son Kenny's death on one of the rides.
+Finding himself $13,000 in debt, Cartman pleads for Frank to return the park to him, but Frank refuses due to the park's newfound success.
 Stan persuades Kyle's doctor to bring him to the park to see Cartman's miserable state as he rants, cries, and throws rocks and gets sprayed with pepper spray by the security guard he hired.
-Cartman's misery brings Kyle back from the verge of death, his (now sentient) hemorrhoid subsides, and he almost instantly recovers, now with both his faith in God and will to live renewed, while a crowd, including himself, his parents, the doctor, and Stan, watch Cartman have an emotional breakdown.
+As a crowd gathers to watch Cartman's misery, Kyle's hemorrhoid subsides and he almost instantly recovers, now with both his faith in God and will to live renewed.